-Looking for a great end of the year teacher gift you can crochet?
-Make this easy crochet plant holder with the free crochet pattern below!
+Looking for a fabulous end of the year teacher gift you can crochet?
+Make this easy and quick crochet plant holder with the free crochet pattern below!

 This post contains affiliate links to products for your convenience.
 If you purchase via my links, I may receive a small commission at no additional cost to you.